AndrewFonov11/FonovCalcul/README.md

 This is a simple and convenient console calculator created by A. Fonov in the C programming language.

-With its help you can perform such mathematical calculations as: plus, minus, divide, multiply, raise to a power.
+With its help you can perform such mathematical calculations as: plus, minus, divide, multiply, raise to a power, and others.

 Thank you for using FonovCalcul!